 Cultured Milk

-This is when you add a certain strain of bacteria to the raw or pasteurized milk to make it culture in a certain way.
+This is when you add a certain strain of bacteria to the raw or pasteurized milk to make it culture in a certain way, with predictable tastes and textures.

 This is what you do when you make cheese, yogurt and even kefir.